 When it comes to applying for your research degree, the process will vary depending on the circumstances of each candidate but will always include the following: choosing your research project, submitting your application, finding funding and accepting your offer.

-The process of applying for a research degree has been neatly broken down in our guide below, along with what to consider when making your application.
+The process of applying for a research degree has been neatly broken down in our guide below, along with details of our eligibility criteria and what to consider when making your application.
 You can find more information about applying for a research degree through our Faculty's Graduate School.

 Locating a research project and your supervisor

 In order to apply for a research degree, you’ll need to find a supervisor and be attached to a research project.
 You can do this by searching our existing research opportunities, or by browsing our staff list and contacting a supervisor about starting your own research project.

 Funding your research degree